thepolishdev/Heimdall/README.md

 # Heimdall 🔒

-A simple Go-based remote shell client that allows secure connections to remote servers.
+A simple Go-based remote shell client that allows connections to remote servers.

 ## Description

-Heimdall is a lightweight command-line tool written in Go that enables secure remote shell connections.
+Heimdall is a lightweight command-line tool written in Go that enables remote shell connections.
 It provides a simple way to establish a shell session with a remote server.

 ## Features

-- 🔐 Secure TCP connections
+- 🔌 TCP connections
 - ⚙️ Customizable host and port settings
 - 💻 Interactive shell session
 - 🔄 Environment variable preservation